 Slowly add the cooled coffee to the batter, stirring with a mixing spoon until smooth.
 Beat with the spoon for about a minute or until you don’t see lumps.

-Pour into cupcake papers and bake on middle rack for 15-22 minutes (ice cream cones take 20-22), or until a pick inserted into the center of the cakes comes out clean.
+Pour into cupcake papers (or cones) and bake on middle rack for 15-22 minutes (ice cream cones take 20-22), or until a pick inserted into the center of the cakes comes out clean.

 Remove from oven and set on wire rack to cool for 10 minutes.
 Remove cupcakes from pan and let cool to room temperature on wire racks.